 For information on how to prevent residues when cleaning milking machines and bulk milk vats, see Avoiding Residues Resources below.

 Maintaining low iodine levels in raw milk is important for the manufacture of infant formula.
 Milk iodine levels can fluctuate normally due to variation in the iodine levels in a cow's diet.
 However, it can be difficult to maintain acceptably low levels of milk iodine when iodine-based pre-milking teat disinfection is being used.

 There is currently little evidence to support the use of pre-milking teat disinfection in pasture-based dairy herds.
-However, there may be some benefit in more intensive systems or during times of high environmental mastitis challenge.
+But there may be some benefit in more intensive systems or during times of high environmental mastitis challenge.

 If pre-milking teat disinfection is to be used, it must be with a product registered for this purpose (there is only one registered in Australia currently) and used according to the label directions.
 It is critical the product is wiped off, after the recommended teat skin contact time, prior to application of cups to avoid unacceptably high levels of iodine in the milk.